 When a logical slot is created on a node with CDC Failover support enabled, the slot is replicated across the cluster.
 This means that the slot is available for consumption on any node in the cluster.
 When a node fails, the slot can be consumed from another node in the cluster.
-This allows for the continuation of the logical replication stream without interruption.
+This allows for continuing the logical replication stream without interruption.

 If, though, the consumer of the slot connects to a different node in the cluster, the previous connection the consumer had will be closed by PGD.
-This is to ensure that the slot is not being consumed from multiple nodes at the same time.
-In the background, PGD is using its Raft consensus protocol to ensure that the slot is only being consumed from one node at a time; this does mean that the guarantee of only one slot being consumed at a time does not hold in split-brain scenarios.
+This behavior is to ensure that the slot isn't being consumed from multiple nodes at the same time.
+In the background, PGD is using its Raft consensus protocol to ensure that the slot is being consumed from only one node at a time.
+This means that the guarantee of only one slot being consumed at a time doesn't hold in split-brain scenarios.

-Currently CDC Failover support is a global option that is controlled by a top-group option.
-The failover_slot_scope top-group option can currently be set to (and defaults to) local which disables replication of logical slots or global which enables the replication of all non-temporary logical slots created in the PGD database.
+Currently CDC Failover support is a global option that's controlled by a top-group option.
+The failover_slot_scope top-group option can currently be set to (and defaults to) local, which disables replication of logical slots, or global.
+The global setting enables the replication of all non-temporary logical slots created in the PGD database.

-Temporary logical slots will not be replicated as they have a lifetime scoped to the session that created them and will go away when that session ends.
+Temporary logical slots aren't replicated, as they have a lifetime scoped to the session that created them and will go away when that session ends.